UCSD-E4E/smartfin-docs/manufacturing_procedures/README.md

 Attach air hose to the pressure vessel inlet and slowly open the air hose valve

-Slowly open the inlet valve, and then turn the regulator to begin pressurizing the vessel
+Slowly open the inlet valve, and then turn the regulator to begin pressurizing the vessel to 60 psi
-* How much pressure produces quality results?
-Guess 30 psi

 Once desired pressure is reached, close the regulator fully and lock it